FAForever/wiki-pages/Association/Procedures/join-association.md

 >
 >  Failure to behave can be grounds for the board to remove you from the association.
 >
 > Because the association is a legal entity we are bound to operate in accordance with Danish and European laws.
 These supersede any proposal and/or the statutes of the association.
-You can find those here:
+You can find the statutes here:
 >
 > - https://docs.google.com/document/d/1hvEtv6hCD3-ZUhTHDzyYpNAcHc8PYY3BMT_-UDyc0uM
 >
 > The association is a slow organization.
 This is intentional.
-A lot of decisions are at the 'strategic' level and should therefore not be rushed.
+A lot of decisions are at the strategic level and should therefore not be rushed.
 On top of that, a lot of decisions and operations are asynchronous.
-As this is a voluntary organization, this means it may take several days for someone to be able to respond and share their thoughts.
+As this is a voluntary organization.
+This means it may take several days for someone to be able to respond and share their thoughts.
 The board has a meeting once every month, on the last sunday of the month.
 You're welcome to observe these as an association member.
 >
-> All official correspondence will go to this email.
-As an example, you will be invited to the yearly general meeting through this email.
+> All official correspondence will go to this email adres that you receive this message with.
+As an example, you will be invited to the yearly general meeting through this email adres.
 >
 > With kind regards,
 >